docker-oxford/registry-pi/README.md

     diskutil unmountDisk /dev/disk5

     # Write image to SD card
-    # WARNING: If you misuse dd you can end up destroying your system and lose data
+    # WARNING: If you misuse the dd command you can end up destroying your system and lose data
     # Double-check this command twice and make sure that of=/dev/rdisk5 corresponds to your SD card.
-    # dd won't ask you if you really want to write to your boot partition, it will do exactly what you tell it to.
+    # dd will not warn you before overwriting your boot partition.
+It will do exactly what you tell it to.
 Silently.
     #
     # if = input file (where to read from)
     # of = output file (where to write to)